List of Arrow characters: Emiko Queen / Green Arrow

-Emiko Queen (portrayed by Sea Shimooka; main: season 7; guest: season 8), also referred to as Emiko Adachi, is Robert Queen's illegitimate daughter and thus Oliver Queen's paternal half-sister.
+Emiko Queen (portrayed by Sea Shimooka; main: season 7; guest: season 8), also referred to as Emiko Adachi, is Robert Queen's illegitimate daughter and Oliver Queen's paternal half-sister.
 She is also revealed to be a main antagonist of the season seven arc.
 When she and her mother are abandoned by Robert Queen, Emiko begins working as a courier for criminal organizations, through which she comes in contact with Dante, a member of the Ninth Circle.
 Dante takes Emiko under his wing and starts training her, but she still holds out hope to reconnect with the Queens.
 However, Dante tells her to choose between her family and the Ninth Circle.
 When Robert is unwilling to acknowledge Emiko as his child and turns down her proposal for a company called Queen Materials, Emiko chooses not to give him information about the explosives planted on board the Queen's Gambit before the voyage where it sank.
 Rising through the ranks, Emiko is secretly the leader of the Ninth Circle by the events of season seven.

 She takes up the mantle of Green Arrow while Oliver Queen is incarcerated at Slabside Maximum Security Prison.
 Her mother, Kazumi Adachi, was mysteriously murdered at the Glades a year prior to Oliver's outing as Green Arrow.
 Being an accomplished gymnast and trained in combat by Dante, her skills and tactics match Oliver's.
 She initially had no intention to become a vigilante until her mother's murder.
 Needing a disguise, she chooses to have hers based on Oliver's after he reveals himself being the Green Arrow.
 Therefore, she has legitimate claims to the Green Arrow name based on abilities in addition to being a Queen.
 Parallel to Oliver's first year as the Hood, Emiko hunts down people on her list, later revealing that they are possible leads to her mother's killers.
 She also steals from them to help those in need.
 As Green Arrow, she helps in defeating Ricardo Diaz, which allows Oliver to be released from prison.
 Because of this, Oliver trusts his mysterious successor despite not knowing the archer's identity, and after he discovers his relation to her, he tries to connect to his half-sister.
 Rene Ramirez, who also trusts the archer due to her saving his daughter Zoe's life, serves as a liaison between her and Team Arrow, and later after he discovers her identity and senses that she needs a friend, offers her his friendship.
 Emiko's identity as Oliver's half-sister is revealed in the episode "Unmasked", when she visits their father's empty grave.
 She is determined to avenge her mother's death.